SOFTS-Coffee falls further from 4-week top, sugar ticks down

 SUGAR

-* March raw sugar SBc1 was down 0.1% at 19.61 cents per lb, but continued to hold above a 2-1/2 week low struck at the start of the week.
+* March raw sugar SBc1fell 0.6% to 19.48 cents per lb, but continued to hold above a 2-1/2 week low struck at the start of the week.

 * Sugar prices have been capped by expectations of a shift to a market surplus amid favourable production prospects in Brazil.